ferdy/.emacs.d/README.md

 ## First steps

-This is how I build and install Emacs on my Debian and Ubuntu machines.
+This is how I build and install Emacs on Ubuntu.
 If you are using a different operative system, you need to understand how to install the required dependencies.
 Otherwise just run:
 ```console
 $ sudo apt-get build-dep emacs24
 ```